-1) NOTIFY IMMEDIATELY notify your preceptor and King faculty 2) GO Non-Hospital: GO immediately to nearest Hospital Emergency Department (obtain name of follow-up contact at that site) Hospital: GO to Employee/Occupational Health or the Emergency Department 3) IDENTIFY IDENTIFY yourself as a King University nursing student who has received a Needlestick/Sharps Injury or BBF Exposure 4) FINANCIAL I L RESPONSIBILITY All students in the King University School of Nursing program are financially responsible for any necessary emergency treatment provided to them during clinical practice rotations.
-5) 1.
-Rapid HIV Test & Labs within 2 hours of exposure 2.
-Baseline Labs: HIV Antibody Hepatitis B Surface Antibody Hepatitis C Antibody Pregnancy Test (for Women 6) STOP Before you leave the Emergency Department Before you leave the Emergency Department 1.
-Obtain copy of facility Incident Report from preceptor or Charge Nurse 2.
-Obtain copy of Lab Results 3.
-Obtain copy of Emergency Department's Discharge paperwork 4.
+NOTIFY IMMEDIATELY notify your preceptor and King faculty GO Non-Hospital: GO immediately to nearest Hospital Emergency Department (obtain name of follow-up contact at that site) Hospital : GO to Employee/Occupational Health or the Emergency Department IDENTIFY IDENTIFY yourself as a King University nursing student who has received a Needlestick/Sharps Injury or BBF Exposure GO

+4) FINANCIAL RESPONSIBILITY

+All students in the King University School of Nursing program are financially responsible for any necessary emergency treatment provided to them during clinical practice rotations.

+- 5) NOTIFY Emergency center staff of King University requirements for students - 1.
+Rapid HIV Test & Labs within 2 hours of exposure - 2.
+Baseline Labs: - HIV Antibody - Hepatitis B Surface Antibody Hepatitis C Antibody - Pregnancy Test (for Women - 6) STOP Before you leave the Emergency Department - 1.
+Obtain copy of facility Incident Report from preceptor or Charge Nurse - 2.
+Obtain copy of Lab Results - 3.
+Obtain copy of Emergency Department's Discharge paperwork - 4.
 Call your King Faculty Clinical Instructor and inform them of the incident.

-If instructor is not available within one hour of exposure, the undergraduate student shou contact King University nursing office and graduate students should contact the appropria clinical preceptor and instructor as soon as possible after the incident.
-7) FOLLOWCOMPLETE the SON Exposure Incident Report and submit to your KingUPfaculty member along with copies of the documents indicated with the above.
+If instructor is not available within one hour of exposure, the undergraduate student should contact King University nursing office and graduate students should contact the appropriate clinical preceptor and instructor as soon as possible after the incident.

+7) FOLLOW COMPLETE the SON Exposure Incident Report and submit to your King UP faculty member along with copies of the documents indicated with the above.
 Follow clinical agency policy for documentation and reporting of incident.

-Other l Important Info rmation
+Other Important Information